The German bomb has haunted me since I listened to a lecture series at

 Atomtechnik, ihre Voraussetzungen und Folgen.

-Reichsuniversität Straßburg, talked about Atomic engineering, its
+Reichsuniversität Straßburg, discussed atomic engineering, its

 prerequisites, and its consequences.